 Fast-forward eight years to now and Apple appears to be adopting the same approach with High Sierra.
-The follow on from Sierra is more about what's under the hood rather than offering you noticeable differences, and that brings both an air of familiarity and a whiff of disappointment that there doesn't appear to be anything new.
+This follow-on from Sierra is more about what's under the hood rather than offering you noticeable differences, and that brings both an air of familiarity and a whiff of disappointment that there doesn't appear to be anything new.

 Apple File System

-A Public Beta is just that, thus it's pointless at this time doing any meaningful testing on how the file system reacts or whether, in reality, general users will notice any difference anyway.
+As we were using the Public Beta we couldn't doing any meaningful testing on how the file system reacts or whether, in reality, general users will notice any difference.

 There are top line stats that Apple is keen to share, of course.
 The new Apple File System (AFS) has a new 64-bit architecture, has been designed to speed up common tasks like copying files, is more secure than ever before, and has been optimised for modern storage.
 Therefore it should be faster and more robust - that can only be a good thing.

 When you move to the new OS, everything will be transferred over to the new system, so you don't have to worry - although you should probably expect the move over to High Sierra to take a little longer than usual.
 It has to change all your files and encrypt them at the same time.
 Everything is still backwards compatible.

 Also new is the adoption of the HEVC video (what some PC users already refer to as H.265).
 Standing for High Efficiency Video Coding, this holder can compress video up to 40 per cent more than the current and much-used H.264 standard.

 The catch, however, is that it won't be compatible with all programmes from the off.
 As VLC users may already know, there can be issues with the new format, especially when it comes to sound.